shubham14p3/Online-shop-for-electronics/README.md

 - the main page (search page), with a link to the results page
 - the search results page

-Each of these pages have 2 different version for screen sizes:
+Each of these pages have 3 different version for screen sizes:
-- Mobile: up to 768px
+- Mobile
-- Tablet & Desktop: from 768px
+- Tablet
+- Desktop

 Guidelines that were followed for the given design, including:
 - Colors